-COUNSELLING groups of youth, adults as resource people for SCHOOL CURRICULUM SUPPORT GROUPS health; learning about at risk e.g. young mothers and fathers, people recovering other serious mental health issues; exploring cultural healthy coping skills.
-CULTURAL PROGRAMS AND INTERVENTIONS Activities for the community at large (e.g. recording and sharing the stories and traditions of Elders, camping on the land, ceremonial feasts, First Nations FAMILY LIFE language courses) SPORTS & EDUCATION RECREATION parenting skills workshops for children and young for new parents and adults; promotion approaches and peer support, community suicide risk factor awareness for workers, volunteers of belonging.
+COUNSELLING groups of youth, adults trained in basic listening SCHOOL CURRICULUM SUPPORT GROUPS health; learning about at risk e.g. young mothers substance use, suicide and and fathers, people recovering other serious mental health issues; exploring cultural healthy coping skills.
+CULTURAL PROGRAMS AND INTERVENTIONS Activities for the community at large (e.g. recording and sharing the stories and traditions of Elders, camping on the land, ceremonial feasts, First Nations FAMILY LIFE language courses) SPORTS & EDUCATION RECREATION parenting skills workshops for children and young for new parents and adults; people to combat boredom promotion approaches and peer support, community suicide risk factor awareness connections and a sense for workers, volunteers of belonging.
 LIFE SKILLS EDUCATION problem solving, and communication for children and young people (e.g. youth as role models).